EspenBG/raspberryPiServer/README.md

 ### Authentication and security

 Every robot that connects to the server needs to use a passcode to be authenticated.
-All the passcode needs to be predefinded and added to main program.
+All the passcode needs to be predefined and added to main program.
 This can be done by adding randomly generated passcodes.
 See example below (please don't use these codes):

 ```JavaScript